Artemis2028/gridfix-legal/TERMS.md

 ## 11. Governing law

-These terms are governed by the laws of California, USA, without regard to its conflict-of-laws rules, and the courts of that jurisdiction have exclusive jurisdiction, except where the mandatory law of your country of residence gives you the right to bring proceedings elsewhere.
+These terms are governed by the laws of California.
+USA, without regard to its conflict-of-laws rules, and the courts of that jurisdiction have exclusive jurisdiction, except where the mandatory law of your country of residence gives you the right to bring proceedings elsewhere.

 ## 12. Changes to these terms